Eyelid Surgery or Eyebag Removal (Blepharoplasty)

 When can I wear make-up?

 A week after the procedure, when most of the swelling has subsided, you may apply eye make-up.
 Contact lenses can be worn after two weeks.
-After eyelid surgery, a number of our female patients decide on a “make-over” and a new hairstyle to enhance their change in looks.

 How much will it cost?

 Your best investment is an individual consultation with a surgeon you trust.
 Cosmetic surgery is usually a life-time investment.
 Our patients are treated as individuals, and costs do vary from person to person dependant on their individual needs.
-Following your consultation you will be sent a package price in writing which will include the surgeon’s fees, the anaesthetist’s fees and the hospital costs.
+Following your consultation, you will be sent a package price in writing which will include the surgeon’s fees, the anaesthetist’s fees and the hospital costs.

 Should I have eyelid surgery?

 Only you can answer that question.
-Be sure you are doing it for the right reasons: your own sense of self confidence and self esteem.
+Be sure you are doing it for the right reasons: your own sense of self confidence and self-esteem.
 No matter what anyone else thinks, if you are happy with your appearance there is no reason to change it.
 So before making that decision, attend a consultation, get the facts.
 Be realistic in your expectations and make an educated decision that is right for you.